-- Objective 1d: BHSOC will identify individuals who are monolingual and new to receiving BHSOC services and assign a bilingual and bicultural workforce member to deliver services, to ensure that services are provided in the individual's preferred language, whenever possible.
-This is a process the CHC is developing this year.
-It was delayed by COVID-19.
-DBH is continuously working to identify training and staff qualifications to develop a process for individual preference.
-This year, DBH began to explore language barriers for indigenous persons from southern Mexico and Central American, who do not speak Spanish, and working on a multi-county training and support to help increase and improve access for these communities. - Objective 1e: BHSOC will ensure that the access line is culturally sensitive to all persons utilizing these services, and individuals receive services in their preferred language in a timely manner, through the use of bilingual staff, interpreters and/or the language line.
-The Access Line is tested regularly.
-Access Line data is analyzed quarterly and reviewed by the CHC and QIC. - Objective 1f: BHSOC will provide informing materials in the county's threshold languages (currently Spanish and Hmong) in all BHSOC clinics, and other locations that offer behavioral health services (e.g., contracted service providers, wellness centers).
+- Objective 1d: BHSOC will identify individuals who are monolingual and new to receiving BHSOC services, and assign a bilingual and bicultural workforce member to deliver services in the individual's preferred language, whenever possible. - This process was delayed by COVID-19 and will be developed this year.
+DBH is continuously working to identify training and staff qualifications to develop a process for identifying individuals' language preferences. - This year, DBH began to explore language barriers for indigenous persons from southern Mexico and Central American, who do not speak Spanish; and working on a multi-county training and support to help increase and improve access for these communities.
+There are also limited SEI providers who speak languages such as Lao, Khmer, and Mien, which will need to be explored and expanded to meet the needs of these communities. - Objective 1e: BHSOC will ensure that the access line is culturally responsive to all persons utilizing these services, and individuals receive services in their preferred language in a timely manner, through the use of bilingual staff, interpreters and/or the language line. - The Access Line is tested regularly.
+Access Line data is analyzed quarterly and reviewed by the DEIC and QIC. - Objective 1f: BHSOC will continue to provide informing materials in the county's threshold languages (currently Spanish and Hmong) in all BHSOC clinics, and other locations that offer behavioral health services (e.g., contracted service providers, wellness centers).
 Other forms, including statewide forms, will be available in other languages, when needed.

+• Releva ant Standards

-CLAS Standards: #1, 2, 3, 5, 7, 8, 9
+0 CLAS Standards: # 1, 2, 3, 5, 7, 8, 9

-Guiding Principles: #1, 2, 3, 4, 6
+0 Guiding Principles: # 1, 2, 3, 4, 6

-Cultural Competence Plan Requirements (CCPR): #1, 3, 6, 7
+0 Cultural Competence Plan Requirements (CCPR): # 1, 3, 6, 7